bfairkun/ChromatinSplicingQTLs/code/README.md

 ### Step 1: Install workflow

 If you simply want to use this workflow, clone the [latest release](https://github.com/bfairkun/ChromatinSplicingQTLs).
+This workflow is all contained as a snakemake workflow in the `code` directory.
 If you intend to modify and further develop this workflow, fork this repository.
 Please consider providing any generally applicable modifications via a pull request.

+### Step 2: Install dependencies

+Once in the code directory, install the dependencies as a conda environment using the `./envs/MAIN_ENV.yaml` file:

+    conda env create -f envs/MAIN_ENV.yaml

+If solving the environment somehow fails, I recommend installing [mamba](https://github.com/mamba-org/mamba) and using `mamba` as a drop-in replacement for `conda` in the above command.
+Once created, activate the environment.

+    conda activate ChromatinSplicingQTLs_env

+Because some rules in the snakemake require their own isolated conda environments, these additionally need to be created by snakemake:

+    snakemake --use-conda --create-envs-only

-### Step 2: Configure workflow
+### Step 3: Configure workflow

 Configure the workflow according to your needs via editing the file `config.yaml`.
 Configure cluster settings in `cluster-config.json`

-### Step 3: Execute workflow
+### Step 4: Execute workflow

 Test your configuration by performing a dry-run via